deepshard/trufflesdk/README.md

 Apps for the Truffle are a 'toolbox in a sandbox', that is, they are a set of tools for our agentic models to use, running within an ephemeral Ubuntu ARM container.
 For the Python SDK, prequisite packages are automatically installed with the app.
 When developing your app, you can run it locally on your computer, and the Truffle will call your local instance in the same fashion as it would if it was running on the device, making debugging and testing fairly simple and streamlined.

-The Python SDK works by parsing your tools into a gRPC server at runtime, generating a method handler, as well as Protobuf messages for each tool's arguments and return types respectively.
+The Python SDK works by parsing your tools into a gRPC server at runtime, generating a method handler, and Protobuf messages for each tool's arguments and return types respectively.
-This means that any language can be used to create a Truffle App, and we hope to listen to what early-users want for expanding the SDK's support outside of Python.
+This means any language can be used to create a Truffle App, and we hope to listen to what early-users want for expanding the SDK's support outside of Python.

 Inside your application you are free to use the full power of our inference engine, access a vector datastore, request user input in the UI, and more!
 That means tools that use inference, tools that create files, tools that can do anything you dream up!